Public-Domain-Laboratories/Operating_System/Operating_System/System_Tools/Directory_Tree_Generator/Generate_Folder_Tree.md

 Traversal over all paths to check for equal level directories might be necessary to ensure stability and requirement of sorting the list of paths.

+Count the size of directories and only then using directory count check the last directory while printing the tree.